boldbi/bold-bi-docs/docs/embedded-bi/site-administration/existing-database/database-settings.md

 For SQL Server Database, fill the form with Server name, Authentication type, Username, Password and Database name.

-The connection details can be tested by clicking on the 'Test Connection.'
+The connection details can be tested by clicking the `Test Connection` option.

 ![Connect SQL Server Database](/static/assets/embedded/site-administration/images/connect-database-sqlserver-new.png)